-DEQ staff assesses a Responsible Party's culpability based on the facts and circumstances of the case and may add a multiplying factor to the amounts for one, a subset, or all violations, depending on the assessment.
-Enforcement Staff rate the Responsible Party's culpability as low (0%), moderate (25%), serious (50%), or high (100%) based on the one or more of the factors listed below.
+DEQ staff assesses a Responsible Party's culpability based on the facts and circumstances of the enforcement action and may add an aggravating factor to the amounts for one, a subset, or all violations, depending on the culpability assessment.
+Enforcement staff rate the Responsible Party's culpability as low (0%), moderate (25%), serious (50%), or high (100%) based on the one or more of the factors listed below.
 An ERP should document consideration of relevant factors thoroughly.
 It is not anticipated that culpability will increase the civil charge in all cases.
-The evidence to establish culpability cannot be identical to that used to support an adjustment based on compliance history.
+The evidence to establish culpability cannot be identical to that used to support the compliance history aggravating factor.
 If the evidence is identical, an adjustment is made for compliance history rather than culpability.
 In determining the degree of culpability, one or more of the following should be considered:

-- a) The degree to which the Responsible Party knew or should have known of the legal requirement that was violated; - b) The degree of control the Responsible Party had over the events constituting the violation: - c) The foreseeability of the events constituting the violation; - d) Whether the Responsible Party knew or should have known of the hazards associated with the conduct; - e) Whether the Responsible Party took reasonable precautions against the events constituting the violation; - f) Whether there is evidence of unjustified delay in preventing, mitigating or remedying the violation;
+- a) The degree to which the Responsible Party knew or should have known of the legal requirement that was violated; - b) The degree of control the Responsible Party had over the events constituting the violation; - c) The foreseeability of the events constituting the violation;

-- g) Whether the Responsible Party failed to comply with a consent order, special order, iudicial order, or federal consent decree; - h) Whether there have been Notices of Violation (NOVs) in the same media program during the past 36 months preceding the initial violation that is subject of the current enforcement action.
+- d) Whether the Responsible Party knew or should have known of the hazards associated with the conduct; - e) Whether the Responsible Party took reasonable precautions against the events constituting the violation; - f) Whether there is evidence of unjustified delay in preventing, mitigating or remedying the violation; - g) Whether the Responsible Party failed to comply with a consent order, special order, judicial order, or federal consent decree; - h) Whether there have been Notices of Violation (NOVs) in the same media program during the past 36 months preceding the initial violation that is subject of the current enforcement action.
 However, staff do not consider NOVs that were withdrawn or not pursued because of insufficient evidence or strategic considerations; - i) Commonality of ownership, management, and personnel with other RPs or facilities that have been subject of enforcement actions; and - j) The level of sophistication within the industry in dealing with compliance issues or the accessibility of appropriate control technology.
 This should be balanced against the technology forcing nature of the statute, where applicable.

+The depth of knowledge, experience, and control the Responsible Party had over the events leading to the violation is representative of the appropriate level of culpability.
 Lack of knowledge of a legal requirement is not a basis to reduce a civil charge.